Marvel Snap Pool (Series) 3 Card Tier List

 In Marvel Snap, you collect and unlock cards by increasing your Collection Level, which is done by upgrading your cards with the boosters you win from games.
-Each card is assigned to a “pool” or “series” of cards, which begin and end at specific collection levels.
-These vary quite dramatically in size, which you can see in the table below:
+Each card is assigned to a “Pool” or Series of cards, which begin and end at specific collection level.
+These vary in size, which you can see in the table below:

 |Series||Collection Level #||Card #||Decks||Tier List|

 |Pool One||Collection Level 18 - 214||46 cards||Decks||Tier List|

 |Pool Two||Collection Level 222 - 474||25 cards||Decks||Tier List|

 |Pool Three||Collection Level 486+||98 cards||Decks (Beginner)|

 |Series Four||Collection Level 486+ - Rare||9 cards||Decks||Tier List|

 |Series Five||Collection Level 486+ - Ultra Rare||12 cards||Decks||Tier List|